zntfdr/talks/2022 SwiftUI Lessons/swiftui_lessons.md

 More ideas:

 - To truly understand SwiftUI, you need to truly understand Swift.
 Property wrappers, async/await, callable as function in env values

-- We don’t set or change how things look/behave.
-Instead we change their declarate
-- Overlay/background are your friends, Spacer + stacks are enemies
-- Everything is a state, SwiftUI changes
-- Create raw views to avoid unnecessary redraws when a @State/etc will trigger the body redraw will be triggered, -->
+ -->